Overnight Dinner Rolls

 Ingredients in Overnight Dinner Rolls

-• Yeast: this is what gives it the rise and fluffiness, you can use rapid, instant, or active dry yeast
+• Yeast: you can use rapid, instant, or active dry yeast

 • Flour: we’re using all-purpose flour here, no specialty flours needed